tinytinus/fibonacci-1-second/README.md

 this whole project started when i was getting some code rojects to do in the summer and found a video about calculating fibonacci numbers in 1 second. this intruiged me and i started trying, first in c but that had some problems with the length of the charchters and then in python

-python worked like a charm with some small fixes and tinkering i got these results
+python worked like a charm with some small fixes and tinkering i got reasonable results

 ## results in python